There are many advantages to using micro celery in the kitchen.

 - It takes a month until the micro celery is ready to harvest.

-To sum it up, you need to have patience and trust in your skills as a microgreen grower.
+To sum it up, you need patience and trust in your skills as a microgreen grower.

-You can continue to grow micro celery for a long time after it's mature.
-Also, celery microgreens will re-grow as long as they're not harvested too short.
+You can continue growing micro celery in the tray after 30 days.
+Also, celery microgreens will re-grow if they’re not harvested too short.

 How to Grow Micro Celery